Fenian Ram

 Fenian Ram is a submarine designed by John Philip Holland for use by the Fenian Brotherhood, the American counterpart to the Irish Republican Brotherhood, against the British.
-The Fenian Ram was the world’s first practical submarine, in that it was able to run on its own power using its 2-cylinder Brayton oil engine and dive & submerge successfully.
-The Ram's construction and launching in 1881 by the Delamater Iron Company in New York was funded by the Fenians' Skirmishing Fund.
+The Fenian Ram was the world's first practical submarine.
+It was powered by a double acting Brayton Ready Motor which used kerosene fuel.
+It was able to dive and submerge successfully.
+The Ram's construction and launching in 1881 by the DeLamater Iron Company in New York was funded by the Fenians' Skirmishing Fund.
 Officially Holland Boat No. II, the role of the Fenians in its funding led the New York Sun newspaper to name the vessel the Fenian Ram.

 Design

 Fenian Ram's design was partly modelled on the Whitehead torpedo, and it had similar cruciform control fins near the tail.
 The boat did not simply take on ballast until she sank like other contemporary submarines; she maintained a slightly positive buoyancy, and tilted her horizontal planes so that her forward motion forced her under.